Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Introduction

 In order to make this decomposition possible, one needs to move from causal models to the more general \emph{causal multiteam semantics}, where all the needed logical operators are available.
 Team semantics is the semantical framework of modern logics of dependence and independence.
 Introduced by Hodges \cite{Hod1997} and adapted to dependence logic by V\"a\"an\"anen \cite{Vaa2007}, team semantics defines truth in reference to collections of assignments, called \emph{teams}.
 Team semantics is particularly suitable for the formal analysis of dependencies and independencies in data.
 Recent developments in the area have broadened the scope of team semantics to cover probabilistic and quantitative notions of dependence and independence.
 Durand et al. \cite{DurHanKonMeiVir2018,DurHanKonMeiVir2016} introduced multiset and probabilistic variants of team semantics as frameworks for studying probabilistic dependency notions such as conditional independence logically.
-Further analysis has revealed that definability and complexity of logics in these frameworks are intimately connected to definability and complexity of Presburger (\!\!\cite{GradelW2022,Wilke2022}) and real arithmetic (\!\!\cite{HanVir2022,HKBV2020}).
+Further analysis has revealed that definability and complexity of logics in these frameworks are intimately connected to definability and complexity of Presburger (\cite{GradelW2022,Wilke2022}) and real arithmetic (\cite{HanVir2022,HKBV2020}).

-\emph{Causal teams}, proposed by Barbero and Sandu \cite{BarSan2020}, fuse together teams and causal models, and model inferences encompassing both functional dependencies arising from data and causation arising from structural equations.
-Logics considered by Barbero and Sandu are closed under Boolean connectives and use atomic expressions of the form $X=x$ and $\dep{X}{Y}$ to state that the variable $X$ takes the value $x$ and that (in the data) the value of the variable $Y$ is functionally determined by the values of the variable $X$, respectively. \emph{Interventionist counterfactuals} ($X=x\cf \psi$) and \emph{selective implications} ($\varphi \supset \psi$) then describe consequences of actions and consequences of learning from observations.
-For example, the intended reading of the formula

-is: \emph{If we raise the pressure to $300$ kPa, the volume of the gas will be $4$ $\mathit{m}^3$.} On the other hand, the intended reading of the formula
+\emph{Causal teams}, proposed by Barbero and Sandu \cite{BarSan2020}, fuse together teams and causal models, and model inferences encompassing both functional dependencies arising from data and causal dependencies arising from structural equations.
+The logics considered by Barbero and Sandu use atomic expressions of the form $X=x$ and $\dep{X}{Y}$ to state that the variable $X$ takes the value $x$ and that (in the data) the value of the variable $Y$ is functionally determined by the values of the variable $X$, respectively. \emph{Interventionist counterfactuals} ($X=x\cf \psi$) and \emph{selective implications} ($\alpha \supset \psi$) then describe consequences of actions and consequences of learning from observations.
+For example, the intended reading of the formula \( ``\textrm{Pressure} = 300 \cf \textrm{Volume}= 4" \) is: \emph{If we raise the pressure to $300$ kPa, the volume of the gas will be $4$ $\mathit{m}^3$.} On the other hand, the intended reading of the formula \( ``\textrm{Pressure} = 20 \supset 10<\textrm{Altitude}<30" \) is: \emph{If we read $20$ kPa from the barometer, the current altitude is between 10 and 30 km}.